 Eating And Drinking In Bath

 Bath is very well provided with places to eat and drink, including lots of historic pubs.
 Many of the Bath restaurants also combine great food with historic settings, most notably the Pump Room, once an 18th century social hub, now a place to enjoy lunch or a cream tea.
-You may find grandeur in surprising places: for instance the unassuming entrance to the Grand Eastern Indian restaurant leads to an 18th century ballroom…
+You may find grandeur in surprising places: for instance the unassuming entrance to the Pearl of India restaurant leads to an ornate Georgian interior…

 The city also has a few culinary specialities.
 The Bath bun – a sugary bun with raisins or currants – was supposedly invented here by a physician, William Oliver.
 He went on to invent the Bath Oliver, a dry, savoury – and presumably healthier – cracker.
 Another famous bun is the Sally Lunn, a sort of brioche that is served with various toppings.
 Then there is the Bath chap, a cut of meat taken from the cheek of a pig.
 If you are minded to try this, Bath chaps are on the menu at The Garricks Head, a pub and restaurant that was once the home of Beau Nash, a famous Master of Ceremonies in the 18th century.